Floating

 • Keep the subject line simple and state directly which completed action it relates to.

-A lead nurturing drip campaign is probably the most important type of email campaign you’ll send to your subscribers.
-It helps build a good relationship with your customers and move them to the different stages of the sales funnel.
+A lead nurturing campaign is one of the most important sales drip campaign examples from which you should get inspiration.
+It helps build good customer relationships and move them to the different stages of the conversion funnel.

 Subject line: Shop and save 30%.
 It’s on us.